antarctica/icebox/README.md

 TwIceBox is a complete modernization of IceBox, the Antarctic Sea Ice Processes and Climate (ASPeCt) observation software for collecting and analyzing sea ice data during research cruises.

+** This repository must remain private until approval has been granted from AAD, or until such time this repository has removed some of the copyrighted material that is currently used. **

 ## Overview

 This application enables researchers to: